college-254/kenyans_applying_to_us_universities/college_guide_markdown/2016-09-08-09-examples-of-us-universities-that-kenyans-have-attended-on-scholarships.md

 date: 2016-09-08
 ---

+# 09. Examples of US universities that Kenyans have attended on scholarships

 An easy starting point for your college search would be universities where other Kenyans have attended.
 Here is a list* to get you started.
 The numbers in parentheses indicate the approximate number of undergrad Kenyan students as of August 2016.
 If a school doesn’t have a number next to it, it’s only because we’ve not yet heard from people attending that school.

 (The numbers in parentheses indicate the approximate number of current undergraduate Kenyan students – freshmen, sophomores, juniors & seniors – as of August 2016.
 If a school doesn’t have a number next to it, it’s only because we’ve not yet heard from people attending that school.)